How Does Pawnbroking Work?

 A pawnbroking transaction is a very simple and straightforward agreement that can be traced back to both Ancient Rome and Greece.
 Pawnbroking is a smart way to access short-term finance.
 You simply lodge your item of value with the pawnbroker.
 This is taken as security against the loan that the pawnbroker then advances to you.
 Your item(s) are then kept safe for a maximum of six months and are then redeemed by you when you repay your original loan amount together with the agreed interest payment.
 This is clearly shown in the agreement.
 Although the contractual term of a pawn agreement is a maximum of six months, and you are under no obligation to keep the loan for the full six months.
 You can redeem your item at any point during your loan period, from the day after the loan starts to the due date of settlement.

 The Pawnbroking Loan Process

-We lend against your assets, whether it be a Rolex watch or a Tiffany single stone diamond set ring, simply follow one of the following paths;
+When we lend against your assets, whether it be a Rolex watch or a Tiffany single stone diamond set ring, we simply follow one of these paths;

 - Visit us in one of our London stores